 It is vital for you as a parent to identify your kid’s struggles and find solutions for them.

 Math is a cumulative subject hence making sure which is why it’s so important to make sure your kid has a good foundation to build on.
 Your child may be struggling with a bunch of basic concepts despite making an effort to understand them.
-Try finding different ways to explain and make him understand or find such resources for him.
+Try finding different ways to explain and make them understand or find such resources for them.

 Some emotional responses you can look for in your child to figure out where your kid may be struggling: